Skip to main content

 Day-to-day tasks

-• watch and report on suspects' movements and actions
+• report on suspects' movements and actions

-• make decisions about potential threats
+• help senior staff to make decisions about potential threats

 • support and troubleshoot IT systems

-• develop software systems
+• develop software for use in service

 • provide administrative support in departments like finance or HR